awsdocs/amazon-s3-developer-guide/doc_source/replication.md

 + **Maintain object copies under different ownership** — Regardless of who owns the source object, you can tell Amazon S3 to change replica ownership to the AWS account that owns the destination bucket\.
 This is referred to as the *owner override* option\.
 You can use this option to restrict access to object replicas\.

 + **Replicate objects within 15 minutes** — You can use S3 Replication Time Control \(S3 RTC\) to replicate your data in the same AWS Region or across different Regions in a predictable time frame\.
 S3 RTC replicates 99\.99 percent of new objects stored in Amazon S3 within 15 minutes \(backed by a service level agreement\)\.
-For more information, see [Replicating Objects Using S3 Replication Time Control \(S3 RTC\)](replication-time-control.md)\.
+For more information, see [Meet compliance requirements using S3 Replication Time Control \(S3 RTC\)](replication-time-control.md)\.

 ## When to use CRR<a name="crr-scenario"></a>